Materials graph tutorial – Lens Studio

 We want it to be projected (‘beamed’) from the virtual camera position from where we’re looking at it.

-So, every frame, the Plane should update its UVs to make the texture seem flat and aligned to the phone screen, when looked at it from the virtual camera’s perspective.
+So, on every frame, the Plane should update its UVs to make the texture seem flat and aligned to the phone screen, when looked at it from the virtual camera’s perspective.

 This little bit of code can do that: